Link Search Menu Expand Document

 Getting Started – loading an R Markdown file

-Figure 5.
-Location of uploaded file and Message to install Knitr - You will probably be given a warning that a package called ‘knitr’ is required but not installed.
-Click install.
+3. You will probably be given a yellow warning that a package called ‘rmarkdown’ and ‘knitr’ are required but not installed.
+Click “install” on the yellow banner.
 It will install on the web server, not on your computer.

-- Go to the “Session” menu and select “Set Working Directory” and then “To source file location”.
+2. Go to the “Session” menu and select “Set Working Directory” and then “To source file location”.

 Figure 6.
 Setting the working directory